Phase Diagram of the Spin-$1/2$ Triangular $J_1$-$J_2$ Heisenberg Model on a 3-leg Cylinder: Order Parameter

 \section{$120\,^{\circ}$ Order Parameter}

-Consider the classical $120\,^{\circ}$ spin state on the triangular lattice.
-This would be a many-body state such that every NNN bond is aligned ferromagnetically, while NN sites form AFM bonds with uniform expectation values, $\langle \vektor{S}_i . \vektor{S}_j \rangle = -1/8$, throughout the lattice.
+In the classical $120\,^{\circ}$ state on the triangular lattice every NNN bond is aligned ferromagnetically, while NN sites form AFM bonds with uniform expectation values, $\langle \vektor{S}_i . \vektor{S}_j \rangle = -1/8$.
 This state appears in a semi-classical analysis.\cite{Jolicoeur90}

 The quantum analog of this classical $120^\circ$ state can be constructed by positioning three spins at $120^\circ$ angles on the Bloch sphere, forming a product state with long range order at wave vector $\vektor{Q} = (4 \pi / \sqrt{3}, 4\pi/3)$, where the factor 2 arises from the rotation properties of spin-$1/2$ systems.
 The spin correlations are $\langle \vektor{S}_i \cdot \vektor{S}_j \rangle = S_i S_j \cos 120^\circ = -1/8$ for each pair, which coincides with the classical value, as does the triple product $\vektor{S}_A \cdot (\vektor{S}_B \times \vektor{S}_C) = 0$.
 The plaquette magnetization $(\vektor{S}_A + \vektor{S}_B + \vektor{S}_C)^2 = 3/2$ is inherently non-classical.